-In many instances the child’s home is the most suitable location for tuition, and we work with parents and carers to set up a timetable that works best for the student and their family.
+In many instances the learner’s home is the most suitable location for tuition, and we work with parents and carers to set up a timetable that works best for the student and their family.
+Our education packages can include a range of professionals (for example a different subject specialist for each subject being studied and a learning mentor), or just one professional delivering the curriculum where this may be more appropriate for the learner.

 When tuition inside the home is not appropriate, we work with referrers to locate an alternative location for tuition within the community.